Soccer-Premier League clubs renew UK TV deals, skip auction

 Sky, which has been the main broadcast partner since the league was launched in 1992, and BT both welcomed the deal as good for their customers and the game. ($1 = 0.7115 pounds)

-Reporting by Rohith Nair in Bengaluru; Additional reporting by Simon Evans and Keith Weir; Editing by Alex Richardson and Hugh Lawson
+Reporting by Rohith Nair in Bengaluru; Additional reporting by Simon Evans and Keith Weir; Editing by Alex Richardson, Hugh Lawson and Toby Davis

 Our Standards: The Thomson Reuters Trust Principles.